 2. What are the different types of wireframes?

 With us so far?
 Glad to hear it!
 Let’s take a look at the different kinds of wireframes you’ll come across in UI design.

 High-fidelity wireframes are the final stage of wireframing.
 At this stage, all your UI elements should be accounted for, and your visual hierarchy should be finalized.
-Below, you can see our high-fidelity wireframes for the two app screens.
+Below, you can see our high-fidelity wireframe for the Ethical Eater app.